ravi-kumar-pilla/kedro-agents/README.md

 - [LangChain](https://langchain.com/) - For LLM orchestration capabilities
 - [Streamlit](https://streamlit.io/) - For the intuitive web interface
 - [Ollama](https://ollama.com/) - For local LLM deployment

----

-This roadmap transforms the current MVP into a comprehensive, production-ready migration system with human oversight, automated testing, and intelligent decision-making at every step.